bretsw/bretsw-website-build/content/author/admin/_index.md

 ## Research

 I research *networked learning* in online communities.
 Specifically, I explore issues of agency in navigating the learning spaces afforded by social media.
 I use educational data mining and learning analytics approaches to understand the ways people participate in these novel, often informal, online learning environments.
 My work has been disseminated through 12 peer-reviewed academic journal articles, 6 edited book  chapters, and 39 conference presentations.
+I developed the [{tidytags}](https://github.com/bretsw/tidytags) R package to assist other researchers in collecting and analyzing Twitter data.

 ## Teaching